PGVSNH20/the-train-track-dreamteam/Documentation/readme.md

 * Reads from file
 * Writes to file
 ### Travel Plan
-Handels data related to Travel plan:
+Handels data related to travel plan and simulates timetable.
+Simulation repports departures and arrivals and tracks if two trains uses same link when traveling different directions (CRASCH!!!)
 * Reads from file
 * Writes to file
 * Contains methods related to travel plan: